proroklab/graph-conv-memory/README.md

 # Graph Convolution Memory for Reinforcement Learning

 ## Description
 Graph convolutional memory (GCM) is graph-structured memory that may be applied to reinforcement learning to solve POMDPs, replacing LSTMs or attention mechanisms.
 GCM allows you to embed your domain knowledge in the form of connections in a knowledge graph.
 See the [full paper](https://arxiv.org/pdf/2106.14117.pdf) for further details.
+This repo contains the GCM library implementation for use in your projects.
+To replicate the experiments from the paper, please see [this repository instead](https://github.com/smorad/graph-conv-memory-paper)

 ## Installation